wxs/cherylhsu.ca/content/post/2020-11-27-cracking-open.md

 \---

 This is a story about the first time that my body screamed at me: “NOTICE ME!”
 It has catalyzed a process of reconnection ever since.
-I’ve had time to process this experience since, and have learned about somatic processing and the traumas that are enfleshed.
-When I arrive back it, I notice how the resonating threads of my self-directed masters weaved together here.
+I’ve had time to process this experience and learned about somatic processing and the traumas that are enfleshed.
+When I arrive back to it, I notice how the resonating threads of my self-directed masters weaved together here.

 But in that moment, I was relishing in the shock and sense of alienation from my body.
 What was this strange, monstrous territory below my neck, and what possessed me in this fierce and animal-like way?